MTN-Group/MoMoAPIs_Android_sdk/README.md

 implementation "androidx.security:security-crypto:1.1.0-alpha05"

 ```
-Note:Make sure thay you have added these libaries in your application
+**Note**:Make sure thay you have added these libaries in your application

 # Use cases